 M.A., University of Wisconsin-Madison, 1979

 B.A., Kenyon College, History, 1973

-Classes Taught: History of Western Civilization I and II, Modern French History, Contemporary French Culture (interdisciplinary), Modern European Cultural Movements, History Seminar (Modern European Intellectual History), Film and History, Research Seminar, Soviet History, Atomic Age America
+Classes Taught: History of Western Civilization I and II, Contemporary Europe, Modern French History, Modern European Cultural Movements, History Seminar (Modern European Intellectual History), Research Seminar, History of Rock and Roll.

 M.A., Marquette University

 Classes Taught: U.S. History to 1865, U.S. History since 1865, American National Government, Global Politics

 Ph.D., Northwestern University

 Classes taught: University Writing Seminar, Introduction to World History; Seminars in Modern East Asia, and U.S.-China relations from Opium to Trump.